 It’s important to note that this credit is not applicable to rental properties that are rented out.
 Although you may own it, you must live in the home to claim the credit.
 If you live in the rental home for a portion of the year, then you can still receive a prorated credit; that is, the percentage of the year you stay there is the percentage of the 30% tax credit you would receive.

 Additionally, keep in mind that the ITC will be gradually reduced in the next few years.
-The credit will be at 26% in 2020, 22% in 2021, and then will end for residential owners after that.

 2. State and local rebates may also be available to solar power system owners.

 In addition to the federal tax incentives for solar panel installation, there are some state and local rebates and credits solar owners can take advantage of.
 Each state is different—you can check the Database of State Incentives for Renewables & Efficiency to see what potential tax breaks are available for renewable energy installments within your specific state or city.

 If you live in California, for example, you may have heard of the California Solar Initiative (CSI).
 The initiative offered cash incentives on solar systems, available to customers of Pacific Gas & Electric, Southern California Edison and San Diego Gas & Electric.
 While the program has expired, there may be local solar rebates you can take advantage of depending on where you live, such as those through the Los Angeles Department of Water and Power and San Francisco Public Utilities Commission.